The Thread Of The Tapestry

 In every magazine about writing the question comes up with dispiriting regularity; where do you get your ideas from?
 And every answer must be different.
 For me it’s not a spark, an image or a snippet of dialogue that sets me off on the trail of a new story.
 It’s a twist of thread with enough colour in it to be woven into something interesting.

-‘The Foot on the Crown’ is a fanciful version of the birth of London, but when I discussed it with a fellow author he was horrified that I wasn’t going to provide details of the various religious factions in conflict with each other during the period.
+‘The Foot on the Crown’ is a fanciful history, but when I discussed it with a fellow author he was horrified that I wasn’t going to provide details of the various religious factions in conflict with each other during the period.
 I explained that if I started into that, I’d end up with a completely different book.
 The point was to unveil the colourful tapestry even though it was untruthful, and not stick to the more accurate, prosaic facts.

 I feel the same way about crime thrillers.
 Recently I watched the BBC’s three-parter ‘The Salisbury Poisonings’, a true international incident with all the trappings of a John Le Carré thriller, mixed with the Slough House novels of Mick Herron.
 The real-life facts are startling; murders brazenly committed with an untraceable poison by Russian stooges who kill and harm British citizens.
 Putin’s spies are beyond inept (they went on TV to tell everyone how much they loved the cathedral), everything that can go wrong does so, and yet ugly assassinations are carried out in the genteel town of Salisbury.